jcolag/entropy-arbitrage/2024-08-01-violations.md

  > **CRUSHER**: I found the same pattern.
 If I didn't know better, I'd say they both had Iresine syndrome.
 That's the only medical condition that would produce that pattern.

-Far from pertaining to neurology, [iresine](https://en.wikipedia.org/wiki/Iresine) comes from the amaranth family, more on the ornamental side, as opposed to the clades that give us spinach, beets, quinoa, and so forth.
+Far from pertaining to neurology, {% wiki Iresine|iresine|en %} comes from the amaranth family, more on the ornamental side, as opposed to the clades that give us spinach, beets, quinoa, and so forth.

  > **PICARD**: What else can we do?
 Station a guard?
 Set up a force field?
 I don't see that those would be any more effective.